arangodb/docs/3.10/arangosearch-views.md

   <small>Introduced in: v3.7.1</small>

   Defines how to compress the primary sort data (introduced in v3.7.0).
-  ArangoDB v3.5 and v3.6 always compress the index using LZ4.

   - `"lz4"` (default): use LZ4 fast compression.
   - `"none"`: disable compression to trade space for speed.